 Applications to interfere with wildlife are also assessed under the Biological Resources Act 2006 (NT).
 This act is administered by the Northern Territory Department of Trade Business and Innovation (NT DTBI).
 Applications are forwarded by Commission staff to NT DTBI for assessment.
 The purpose of this act is to protect the Northern Territory's interests in potential benefit flowing from the use of biological resources derived from native Northern Territory species, through bioprospecting and biodiscovery (which are defined in the act).
 This act specifically requires a benefit sharing agreement to be developed between the permit holder and the resource access provider.
-The act states that the benefit sharing agreement must include 'a statement regarding any use of Indigenous people's knowledge, including details of the source of the knowledge, such as, for example, whether the knowledge was obtained from the resource access provider or from other Indigenous persons' and 'the agreed disposition of ownership in the samples, including details of any proposed transmission of samples to third parties'.
+The act states that the benefit sharing agreement must include 'a statement regarding any use of Indigenous people's knowledge, including details of the source access provider or from other Indigenous persons' and 'the agreed disposition of ownership in the samples, including details of any proposed transmission of samples to third parties'.